 The leading edge is the thickest inflatable tube on the kite that runs from wingtip to wingtip, it defines the shape of the kite, and is the only part of the kite you may hold during landing and launching and handling of the kite.

-The trailing edge the part you never want to grab when handling the kite, and the part that when it was in the water , you needed to jerk the power lines to get the kite to relaunch.
+The trailing edge is on the opposite of the leading edge.
+It is the part you never want to grab when handling the kite as the kite will flip over.
+When the trailing edge is in the water, you need to jerk the power lines for the kite to tumble on its leading edge, ready to relaunch.

 The back lines on the ends or wingtips of the kite were colored and attached to the red/white and blue/white steering lines.